TheRenegadeCoder/sample-programs/docs/baklava.md

 # Baklava

 Baklava is a Turkish dessert, and its shape is like an equilateral quadrangle.
 It is used as an example for programming education in Turkish schools.

+In general, this solution can be accomplished using a pair of loops.
+Of course, all possible programs are welcome.

+## Requirements

-The following is the expected output:
+The following is the expected output
+(it isn't mandatory to use '*', any symbol or character can be used):

 ```
            *